azza101/azza101/README.md

-I want to help with html, css and javascript.
+I want to help with anything I can.

-The authours prefered substraight, is a combination; html css javascript.
+The authours prefered substraight, is a combination; html css, and graphics.
 The Authour likes youtube, and is a visual artist.